Manaswani96/Manaswani96/README.md

 ## 🧠 Who Am I?

-I'm a curious blend of code and cosmos —
+I'm a curious blend of code and cosmos,
 An **AI/ML enthusiast** with a heart wired for **quantum curiosity**.
 Part engineer, part philosopher, part explorer.